jshen28/daily_notes/python/openstack/neutron/get_port_by_security_group.md

 ## SOLUTION

-* Then simplest solution is to update openstack release to **queens** where a overloaded method is introduced to first get a subnet of ports.
+* Then simplest solution is update openstack release to **queens** where a overloaded method is introduced to first get a subnet of ports.